mostafamasrya/flask_docker/readme.md

-#to run this app you can use one command
+#to run this app you can use one command >>
-docker-compose up --build
+"docker-compose up --build"